Google Drive for desktop is a tool that will synchronise the files and folders on your computer with your Google cloud storage.

 With Google Drive you get 15Gb of free storage space (you can of course buy more space), and you can choose exactly which folders (if any) will be synced.

-Download And Install Google Drive For Desktop.
+Download and Install Google Drive for Desktop

 You’ll need to download and install the Google Drive app for your computer.